mal-lang/mal-toolbox-tutorial/README.md

 - A very simple example of a MAL language: https://github.com/mal-lang/exampleLang
 - A more complex MAL language: https://github.com/mal-lang/coreLang
+- VSCode plugin for syntax highlighting and search by reference: https://github.com/mal-lang/mal-vscode-extension

 More documentation on MAL syntax: https://github.com/mal-lang/mal-documentation/wiki/MAL-Code-Examples.